wandyezj/coding_practice/typescript-definition-language/README.md

     * The full name serves as a unique identifier for this API.
         > Example: namespace.class.member
     * It is invalid for a full name to be declared more that once.
-* types for arguments and return types.
+* strong types for arguments and return types.
 * Documentation Comments
-*

 ## Testing and verification